 WHI Institute Summary

 Cleveland Clinic’s Ob/Gyn & Women’s Health Institute is committed to providing world-class care for women of all ages.
-In 2020, the institute’s gynecology program was ranked second in the nation by U.S. News & World Report, and the top-ranked program in Ohio.
+Cleveland Clinic is nationally ranked for its expertise in gynecological care.
 Throughout the years, Ob/GYN & Women’s Health Institute physicians have pioneered many new technologies and procedures for treating our patients.

 The institute offers a full complement of women’s health services including general obstetric & gynecologic care as well as subspecialty care in the following: advanced minimally invasive procedures for uterine fibroids and endometriosis; complex oncologic surgery for gynecologic malignancies; genomic tumor profiling for clinically approved or investigational treatments; Hyperthermic Intraperitoneal Chemotherapy (HIPEC); fetal surgery; clinical management of fetal anomalies; management of complex surgical mesh complications; innovative approaches to cryopreservation of gametes and ovarian tissue; gynecologic infectious disease; pediatric gynecology; chronic pelvic pain; medical weight management; team-based lesbian, gay, bisexual, and transgender healthcare services including transgender consultations for medical and surgical gynecologic care.

 The institute’s staff participates in resident, fellow, and medical student education at Cleveland Clinic Lerner College of Medicine.
 A unique residency training program offers tracking into subspecialty areas.
-Fellowships are offered in women’s health, gynecologic oncology, urogynecology/reconstructive pelvic surgery, reproductive endocrinology, minimally invasive gynecology surgery and transgender.
+Fellowships are offered in women’s health, gynecologic oncology, female pelvic medicine and reconstructive pelvic surgery, reproductive endocrinology, minimally invasive gynecology surgery, obstetric and gynecologic hospital medicine, maternal fetal medicine and transgender.
 A new Global Health Research Program allows residents and fellows to participate in research.